OneNote 101: Getting Started with the Basics

 What are the Main Elements of OneNote?

-OneNote’s organizational structure mimics the familiarity of a physical notebook but with the added benefits of digital functionality.
-It is divided into three key areas: Notebooks, Sections, and Pages.
+OneNote’s organizational structure resembles a physical notebook but with the added benefits of digital functionality.
+It consists of three main components: Notebooks, Sections, and Pages.

-1. A Notebook is similar to a physical notebook.
-It is used to group related information, for example, a notebook per project.
+1. Notebook – It is similar to a physical notebook.
+It is used to group related information, such as a notebook per project.
 It allows you to keep all relevant data, from meeting notes to to-do lists, in one consolidated place.

-2. Sections are used to group information within the notebook, for example, an area for weekly team meetings and a quote for stakeholder feedback.
+2. Sections – These are used to group information within the notebook.
+For example, an area for weekly team meetings and a quote for stakeholder feedback.
 It helps further categorize your notes, making it easier to locate specific information when needed.

-3. Add content to Pages within each section.
-Unlike a physical notebook, you can add different types of content in any layout you like to the same page.
-It means you can integrate text, images, and even online videos on a single page, offering a rich note-taking experience.
+3. Pages – Add content to Pages within each section.
+Unlike a traditional notebook, OneNote allows flexible layouts.
+It means you can integrate text, images, and even online videos on a single page for a more dynamic note-taking experience.

 The ribbon will vary by version, with OneNote offering more functionality than OneNote for Windows.